joelstrohmeier/website/src/blog/service-design-and-accessibility.md

 ## Closing steps for inclusive services

-Here are some final prompts to help you avoid inclusion barriers and build better services:
+Here are some final prompts to help you avoid accessibility (and inclusion) barriers and build better services:

 - Consider if you have problematic internal systems and processes &mdash; how might these also negatively impact the customer experience